hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 rpc-http-tls-known-clients-file="/home/me/me_node/knownClients"
 ```

-Enables client authentication.

-For client certificates not signed by a known root CA this must contain the
+Used to authenticate clients that use self-signed certificates.

-certifcates's Common Name, and SHA-256 fingerprint in the format
+Must contain the certificates's Common Name, and SHA-256 fingerprint in the
-`<CommonName> <hex-string>`.
+format `<CommonName> <hex-string>`.

-Client certificates signed by a known CA do not need to be added to the file.

-The file contents can be left empty, which indicates only clients with
-certificates signed by known CAs are allowed.
+!!! note
+    Client authentication must be enabled using [`---rpc-http-tls-client-auth-enabled`](#rpc-http-tls-client-auth-enabled).

 ### rpc-ws-api